ls1intum/Artemis/docs/user/exams/instructors_guide.rst

    Detecting Plagiarism attempts on Modeling Exercises

-- At the bottom of the page you will find the option ``check for plagiarism``.
+- At the bottom of the page you will find the option |check_plagiarism|.

 4. **Publication of Results**